-- 4.14 It is not necessary to identify and verify the identity of any shareholder or beneficial owner if the client is: - (a) A Singapore Government entity; - (b) A foreign government entity; - (c) An entity listed on the Singapore Exchange; - (d) An entity listed on a stock exchange outside of Singapore that is subject to regulatory disclosure requirements; - (e) A majority-owned subsidiary of a company in (c) or (d); - (f) A financial institution that is licensed, approved, registered (including a fund management company registered under paragraph 5(1)(i) of the Second Schedule to the Securities and Futures (Licensing and Conduct of Business) Regulations (Rg.
+- 4.14 It is not necessary to identify and verify the identity of any shareholder or beneficial owner if the client is: - (a) An entity listed on the Singapore Exchange; - (b) An entity listed on a stock exchange outside of Singapore that is subject to: - (i) Regulatory disclosure requirements; and - (ii) Requirements relating to adequate transparency in respect of its beneficial owners (imposed through stock exchange rules, law or other enforceable means); - (c) A majority-owned subsidiary of a company in (a) or (b); - (d) A financial institution that is licensed, approved, registered (including a fund management company registered under paragraph 5(1)(i) of the Second Schedule to the Securities and Futures (Licensing and Conduct of Business) Regulations (Rg.
 10)) or regulated by the MAS but does not include: - (i) Holders of stored value facilities, as defined in section 2(1) of the Payment Systems (Oversight) Act (Cap.
-222A); and - (ii) A person (other than a person referred to in paragraphs 4.14(g) and (h)) who is exempted from licensing, approval or regulation by the MAS under any Act administered by the MAS, including a private trust company exempted from licensing under section 15 of the Trust Companies Act (Cap.
+222A); and - (ii) A person (other than a person referred to in paragraphs 4.14(e) and (f)) who is exempted from licensing, approval or regulation by the MAS under any Act administered by the MAS, including a private trust company exempted from licensing under section 15 of the Trust Companies Act (Cap.
 336) read with regulation 4 of the Trust Companies (Exemption) Regulations (Rg.
-1); - (g) A person exempted under section 23(1)(f) of the Financial Advisers Act (Cap.
+1); - (e) A person exempted under section 23(1)(f) of the Financial Advisers Act (Cap.
 110) read with regulation 27(1)(d) of the Financial Advisers Regulation (Rg.
-2); - (h) A person exempted under section 99(1)(h) of the Securities and Futures Act (Cap.
-289) read with paragraph 7(1)(b) of the Second Schedule to the Securities and Futures (Licensing and Conduct of Business) Regulations; - (i) A financial institution incorporated or established outside Singapore that is subject to and supervised for compliance with AML/CFT requirements consistent with standards set by the FATF; or - (j) An investment vehicle where the managers are financial institutions: - (i) Set out in paragraphs 4.14 (f)-(h); or - (ii) incorporated or established outside Singapore but are subject to and supervised for compliance with AML/CFT requirements consistent with standards set by the FATF, unless the professional firm has doubts about the veracity of the CDD information, or suspects that the client, business relations with, or transaction for the client may be connected with money laundering or terrorist financing activities.
+2); - (f) A person exempted under section 99(1)(h) of the Securities and Futures Act (Cap.
+289) read with paragraph 7(1)(b) of the Second Schedule to the Securities and Futures (Licensing and Conduct of Business) Regulations; - (g) A financial institution incorporated or established outside Singapore that is subject to and supervised for compliance with AML/CFT requirements consistent with standards set by the FATF; or - (h) An investment vehicle where the managers are financial institutions: - (i) Set out in paragraphs 4.14 (d)-(f); or - (ii) incorporated or established outside Singapore but are subject to and supervised for compliance with AML/CFT requirements consistent with standards set by the FATF, unless the professional firm has doubts about the veracity of the CDD information, or suspects that the client, business relations with, or transaction for the client may be connected with money laundering or terrorist financing activities.